ibm-cloud-docs/dns-svcs/faq.md

 {: faq}
 {: support}

-You can estimate the cost of a service using the cost estimator on the provisioning pages for {{site.data.keyword.dns_short}} offerings.
+You can estimate the cost of a service by using the cost estimator on the provisioning pages for {{site.data.keyword.dns_short}} offerings.
 For example, log in to the [{{site.data.keyword.dns_short}}](/catalog/services/dns-services) console and click **Estimate costs** in the Summary panel.
 As you complete the form, cost estimates appear in the Summary side panel.

 ### What does "Million DNS Queries" refer to?
 {: #what-are-million-dns-queries}